 \section{Preliminaries}

-For the analysis of the generalized work function algorithm we make extensively use of two concepts: extended cost and slack.
+This section applies to any metrical service system.
+For the analysis of the generalized work function algorithm we make extensive use of two concepts: \emph{extended cost} and \emph{slack}.
 The first is an amortized cost of the (general) work function algorithm.
-It was introduced together with the work function algorithm in \cite{ChLa92} (where it is called pseudo cost) and has been used in every analysis of the work function algorithm.
+It was introduced together with the work function algorithm in \cite{ChLa92} (where it is called pseudo-cost) and has been used in every analysis of the work function algorithm.
 The slack function was defined by Burley~\cite{Bu96} and was also used in~\cite{SittersStougie2006}.
 Its definition comes naturally with that of extended cost and its use enhances the analysis.
-This section applies to any metrical service system.